 Stout also serves on the editorial boards of Theology Today and Contemporary Pragmatism.
 With Wayne Proudfoot and Nicholas Wolterstorff, he edited the Cambridge University Press Series on Religion and Critical Thought.
 He was a member of the editorial board of Princeton University Press from 2000 to 2004.

 Stout was born in Trenton, New Jersey, in 1950.
 He was involved in the civil rights and anti-war movements in his teens and twenties.
 He was graduated from Brown University in 1972, and received his doctorate from Princeton in 1976.
 At Brown, he chaired a student strike in 1970, ran the Rhode Island Draft Information Center, and founded Issues, a journal of opinion.
 At Princeton, he chaired the Department of Religion, served as assistant coach of men's soccer, and co-sponsored the faculty Resolution on Divestment in support of the struggle against apartheid in South Africa.

-Stout is chair of the Committee for Film Studies at Princeton.
-His essays on film have been published by the Museum of Modern Art and the journal Film Comment.
-He has a book manuscript in progress on conformity and spiritual transformation in the films of Hitchcock, Capra, von Trier, Ozu, Dorsky, Markopoulos, Brakhage, and others.
-He served for two years as a member of the board of trustees of Anthology Film Archives.
+Stout is former chair of the Committee for Film Studies at Princeton.
+The Museum of Modern Art and the journal Film Comment have published some of his work on film.
+He has a book manuscript in progress on the cinematic sacred.
+He served for two years on the board of trustees of Anthology Film Archives.